90 Follow-Up Email Subject Lines from Real Campaigns

 As we’ve already said, asking a direct question is a really smart way to grab the recipient’s attention and get them to want to read your email.

-In case they’ve read your first email but forgot or didn’t want to answer, then this subject line is a nice and polite way to show them that you’re still interested in helping them.
+In case they’ve read your first email but forgot or didn’t want to answer, then these subject lines are a nice and polite way to show them that you’re still interested in helping them.

-On the other hand, if they haven’t read your initial email, which actually happens quite often, this subject line simply shows your genuine interest in helping them.
+On the other hand, if they haven’t read your initial email, which actually happens quite often, these subject lines simply show your genuine interest in helping them.

 Either way, it’s a line that piques interest.